nateahess/ADPS-Toolkit/README.md

 * ## $${\color{lightgreen}Incident Response}$$

-    - **AD-BulkDisable.ps1** - Takes a list of users from a CSV and disables them
+    - **AD-BulkDisable** - Takes a list of users from a CSV and disables them

-    - **AD-BulkPasswordReset.ps1** - Takes a list of users from a CSV and changes their passwords (randomly generates a 10 character password for each)
+    - **AD-BulkPasswordReset** - Takes a list of users from a CSV and changes their passwords (randomly generates a 10 character password for each)

 * ## $${\color{lightgreen}Entra}$$